shaun-wild/kustom/README.md

 # Kustom

 Kustom is an interpreted language, written in Kotlin native.
-Kustom is design with ease-of-use in mind and imposes minimal syntax restrictions on users.
+Kustom is designed with ease-of-use in mind and imposes minimal syntax restrictions on users.

 ## Key Features